seemueller-io/toak/README.md

 ## Philosophy
 1. _Human-first_ technologies for a better future.
-2. If you don't like the name, you will at least remember it.
+2. If you don't like the name...good.
 ---

 ## Features